MiltonCardenas/Hypotension-Forecasting-ML/README.txt

  featured a low median of 4 sessions per patient, ensuring patient variety.
 The methodology employed a strict stratification and cross-validation scheme to ensure generalization to new patients.
-Feature selection used penalized lasso-logistic regression, and the nal model was an XGBoost classi er, which handled the ≈ 1.5% observation-wise IDH incidence via penalized learning.
+Feature selection used penalized lasso-logistic regression, and the nal model was an XGBoost classifier, which handled the ≈ 1.5% observation-wise IDH incidence via penalized learning.

  ## Predictors